 Phase Test Plan – Test plan for specific feature / interim release/phase.
 This plan adheres to guidelines set by the master test plan.

 Also with the Phase test plan, there can be test plans for specific type of testing as applicable. e.g.

 Functional Test Plan – Covers functional testing of a software / phase

-Security Test Plan – Covers functional testing of a software / phase
+Security Test Plan – Covers security testing of a software / phase

-Performance – Covers performance testing of a software / phase
+Performance Test Plan – Covers performance testing of a software / phase

 Test Planning Steps –

 You can get a glimpse of test planning as shown below

 Test plan format and content may vary depending upon the standards followed.
 Below are the points usually covered in the test plan almost everywhere.

 1. Test Plan Identifier: is a unique identifier for the document.
 Every deliverable has a unique identification number which could be numeric or alphanumeric based on the company configuration management.
 Test Plan should also adhere to the configuration management policy for a unique ID.